Hilbert space inner products for PT-symmetric Su-Schrieffer-Heeger models: The dual-SSH model

 where we have denoted $\pm = (1 \pm \lambda)$.
 These formulae suggest an extrapolation pattern with $k$-th pseudometric having $2k+1$ nonzero diagonals and $2(n-k)+1$ nonzero antidiagonals.
 Moreover, the nonzero elements are arranged in a chessboard-like pattern, in accordance with \cite{JundeWells}.
 We may write formula for zero elements as

 Nonzero elements of $\mathcal{P}^{(k)}$ are given by the following table.
-In the left column, we have listed for comparsion also nonzero pseudometric elements for the classical SSH interaction (\ref{SSHnormal}) with $\gamma = 0$.
+In the left column, we have listed for comparison also nonzero pseudometric elements for the classical SSH interaction from \autoref{SSHnormal} with $\gamma = 0$.
 The hermicity of such model is apparent from $\Theta = I$ being among the admissible metrics.